Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02i_BWAAssignment.md

 - *Formula*
     Enter the applicable formula.
 This field is only unlocked when the **Calculation** option in the *Function* drop-down list is selected.
 The basic calculating operations (+, -, *, /) are permitted.

-    > [Info] For a table including the most usual formulas and functions, see step 8 of the operational procedure [Add report lines](../Integration/07_ManageBWAReports.md#add-report-lines).
+    > [Info] For a table including the most usual formulas and functions, see step 8 of the procedure [Add report lines](../Integration/07_ManageBWAReports.md#add-report-lines).

 **Percent / Columns**